 As spaces on workshops are limited we ask people to commit to the full length of the course.
 You could be taking a space from someone who really wanted to do it!
-We are always happy to discuss any anxieties you might have about the course and work hard to make classes fun, friendly and supportive.
+We are always happy to discuss any worries you might have about the course and we work hard to make classes fun, friendly and supportive.

-We do understand however that 8 weeks can be a big commitment so run shorter 2-Day comedy courses during the summer.
+We do understand however that 8 weeks can be a big commitment so run shorter comedy workshops and courses during the summer.
 These short courses cover the core skills in a much more condensed space of time.
 We update our workshops pages regularly with new dates.
 You can also sign up to our mailing list to receive monthly news about upcoming classes.